Lisa A. Napolitano, Ph.D.

 CBT therapists take an active, in-session stance to teach clients skills that can be used to improve current functioning.
 Usually, individual therapy sessions are 45-minutes long and take place on a once weekly basis in our Manhattan office.
 To help skills learned in session generalize to life outside of therapy, clients receive individualized reading, writing, or behavioral assignments to be completed during the week.

-Evidence of Effectiveness of CBT for Depression
+Evidence of Effectiveness of CBT

 Cognitive Behavioral Therapy has repeatedly been shown to have a lasting effect in the treatment of depression and anxiety disorders.
 Meta-analyses of 48 randomized controlled trials have shown that Cognitive Therapy (CT) is effective in treating mild to moderate depression (Gloaguen, Cottraux, Cucherat, & Blackburn, 1997).
 Research has demonstrated that CBT is superior to anti-depressant treatment and can be used as an alternative or adjunctive to pharmacological therapy.
 Combination therapy (medication plus CBT) is beneficial for cases of chronic and severe depression (Parker, Roy, and Eyers, 2003).
 For populations who cannot tolerate medicine, drug-resistant depressive disorders, or children and adolescents for whom early prescribing poses concerns, CBT is shown to be a particularly effective and preventative treatment (Parker et al., 2003).